neopragma/dnmusic/concept-euphonium.md

 - <span style="font-size:90%">Transitions between notes are not clean; there is valve noise.</span>
 - <span style="font-size:90%">The timbre is partway down the road toward _dark_, _rich_, _mellow_, _sweet_, and _full_, but it's not there yet.
 The destination is still somewhere beyond the horizon.</span>
 - <span style="font-size:90%">The pronounced red ring around his lips after he plays indicates he is pressing the instrument against his mouth when he plays.
 This can interfere with the sound and cause the musician to tire quickly.</span>
 - <span style="font-size:90%">Thanks to the aforementioned ring, we can see that he positions the mouthpiece off center.
 That means the muscles of his embouchure on the left and right sides cannot operate symmetrically.
 That interferes with embouchure control.
 A player can overcome this with practice, but it is unnecessary extra work if only we position the mouthpiece correctly.
-I want to point out that this is an easy habit to get into when we're playing a euphonium model that is held at an angle, because we automatically turn our face so the horn won't block our right eye.</span>
+I want to point out that this is an easy habit to get into when we're playing a euphonium model that is held at an angle, because we automatically turn our face so the horn won't block our right eye.
+If your left eye is dominant, you'll naturally turn to the right so you can read the music and see the conductor with that eye; if your right eye is dominant, you'll turn to the left (unless you consciously self-correct).</span>
 - <span style="font-size:90%">He sits perfectly still and doesn't seem to be engaged with the music, although the piece he has selected is highly emotional.
 His expression never changes and his body doesn't move.</span>
 - <span style="font-size:90%">He maintains unvarying vibrato throughout.
 This is the problem I've mentioned elsewhere whereby the musician appears to substitute vibrato for clean sound.
 We need to have a clean sound as a base and then add vibrato as appropriate for musical effect.</span>